aneveux/dotfiles/README.md

 But also from AUR:

-`yaourt -S flux franz nerd-fonts-complete ruby-jekyll ruby-jekyll-gist ruby-jekyll-paginate ruby-jekyll-sitemap ruby-jekyll-watch signal terminix`
+`yaourt -S flux franz nerd-fonts-complete ruby-jekyll ruby-jekyll-gist ruby-jekyll-paginate ruby-jekyll-sitemap ruby-jekyll-watch signal spotify terminix`

 Of course there are already a lot of things included in Manjaro out of the box.
 But do not hesitate to mention me anything that you might think would be worth a try :)